 Professor of Contemporary Art

-Ergin Çavu?o?lu (born in Bulgaria) studied at The National School of Fine Arts ‘Iliya Petrov’, Sofia in the early 1980s.
-He consequently received a BA in painting from the University of Marmara, Istanbul, MA from Goldsmiths, University of London, and a PhD from University in Portsmouth.
+Ergin Çavuşoğlu (born in Bulgaria) studied at the National School of Fine Arts Iliya Petrov in Sofia in the early 1980s.
+He received a BA from the University of Marmara, Istanbul, an MA from Goldsmiths College, University of London, and a Ph.D. from the University of Portsmouth.